Bergen-Belsen concentration camp: Prisoner of war camp

 In 1935, the Wehrmacht began to build a large military complex close to the village of Belsen, a part of the town of Bergen, in what was then the Province of Hanover.
-This became the largest military training area in Germany of the time and was used for armoured vehicle training.
+This became the largest military training area in Germany at the time and was used for armoured vehicle training.
 The barracks were finished in 1937.
 The camp has been in continuous operation since then and is today known as Bergen-Hohne Training Area.
-It is used by the NATO armed forces.
+It is used by NATO armed forces.

 The workers who constructed the original buildings were housed in camps near Fallingbostel and Bergen, the latter being the so-called Bergen-Belsen Army Construction Camp.
 Once the military complex was completed in 1938–39, the workers' camp fell into disuse.
 However, after the German invasion of Poland in September 1939, the Wehrmacht began using the huts as a prisoner of war (POW) camp.

-The camp of huts near Fallingbostel became known as Stalag XI-B and was to become one of the Wehrmacht's largest POW camps, holding up to 95,000 prisoners from various countries.
+The camp of huts near Fallingbostel became known as Stalag XI-B and would become one of the Wehrmacht's largest POW camps, holding up to 95,000 prisoners from various countries.
 In June 1940, Belgian and French POWs were housed in the former Bergen-Belsen construction workers' camp.
 This installation was significantly expanded from June 1941, once Germany prepared to invade the Soviet Union, becoming an independent camp known as Stalag XI-C (311).
 It was intended to hold up to 20,000 Soviet POWs and was one of three such camps in the area.
 The others were at Oerbke (Stalag XI-D (321)) and Wietzendorf (Stalag X-D (310)).
-By the end of March 1942, some 41,000 Soviet POWs had died in these three camps of starvation, exhaustion, and disease.
+By the end of March 1942, some 41,000 Soviet POWs had died in these three camps from starvation, exhaustion, and disease.
 By the end of the war, the total number of dead had increased to 50,000.
 When the POW camp in Bergen ceased operation in early 1945, as the Wehrmacht handed it over to the SS, the cemetery contained over 19,500 dead Soviet prisoners.

 In the summer of 1943, Stalag XI-C (311) was dissolved and Bergen-Belsen became a branch camp of Stalag XI-B. It served as the hospital for all Soviet POWs in the region until January 1945.
 Other inmates/patients were Italian military internees from August 1944 and, following the suppression of the Warsaw Uprising in October 1944, around 1,000 members of the Polish Home Army were imprisoned in a separate section of the POW camp.